GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-16-exam-guide-bullets.md

     - http?tag=method:get&tag=status:200&tag=region:us-east
 - Characteristics: flexible, adding new attribute to query is easy.
 Order doesn't matter anymore.

-Creating a custom metric, doing it the complicated wat, in words:
+Creating a custom metric, doing it the complicated way, in words:
 - There is a MeterRegistry bean that has methods to create a Counter, Gauge, Timer or DistributionSummary object
 - Inject this MeterRegistry object in your @Controller class via the constructor
 - `this.timer = registry.timer("orders.submit")' in your constructor sets the timer field to a Timer object that is registered under 'orders.submit'